SwissTPH/timci/README.md

 ## Valuable resources

 ### ODK
-[OpenDataKit](https://getodk.org/) (ODK) is a free-and open-source software that helps millions of people collect data quickly, accurately, offline, and at scale.
+[OpenDataKit (ODK)](https://getodk.org/) is a free-and open-source software that helps millions of people collect data quickly, accurately, offline, and at scale.
 [ODK Central](https://docs.getodk.org/central-intro/) is the latest cloud-based data clearinghouse ODK solution for digitally captured data.

 1. [ODK Central setup](https://docs.getodk.org/central-setup/)

 2. [ODK Central apiary](https://odkcentral.docs.apiary.io/) contains a very comprehensive documentation of the ODK Central RESTful API.
-Note that anything that can be done in ODK Central's web user interface can be done directly via the API.
+Note that anything that can be done in the ODK Central's web user interface can be done directly via the API.

 3. [RuODK](https://docs.ropensci.org/ruODK/) is an open-source R client to access and parse data from ODK Central, which is developed and maintained by Florian Mayer for the Western Australian Department of Biodiversity, Conservation and Attractions (DBCA).